 NOTE: United Airlines may offer a Medicare Advantage Plan in your area (administered by Aetna, Kaiser or others).
 This is a “group plan” that may have better benefits than what the same company offers to the general public; compare the plan details/costs carefully!
-Open enrollment for United retirees was November 9-20th (2015) on FlyingTogether>YBR.
+Open enrollment for United retirees is usually in October or November on FlyingTogether > EmployeeServices > YBR.

 Medicare Part D (prescription drug coverage)

 Part D adds prescription drug coverage to Medicare Part A and B. If you do not have a Medicare Advantage Plan or your Medicare Advantage Plan lacks drug coverage, you should consider getting Part D. These plans are offered by insurance companies and other private companies approved by Medicare; including United’s Part D plans.